nguermond/local-set-theory/elpi/README.md

-A tiny proof assistant for local set theory in ELPI.
+A tiny proof assistant for local set theory in ELPI, with Hilbert/Frege/Gentzen(?) style proofs.

 The theory is defined in `theory.elpi`.

 Theorems and proofs are defined in `theorems.elpi`.

 Example output is given in `saved-output.txt`.